Genetic Counseling, M.S.

 Comprehensive Assessment Description

-The Master of Science Genetic Counseling Program supports the development of practice based competencies as defined by the American Board of Genetic Counseling.
-These competencies are required of an entry level genetic counselor and define the Learning Objectives of the Genetic Counseling Program.
+The Master of Science Genetic Counseling Program supports the development of practice based competencies as defined by the Accreditation Council for Genetic Counseling.
+These competencies are required of an entry level genetic counselor and define the Learning Outcomes of the Genetic Counseling Program.

-The Genetic Counseling Program Comprehensive Assessment evaluates the Program Learning Objectives through assessments of the following three curricular areas that require the student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles to their professional development.
+The Genetic Counseling Program Comprehensive Assessment evaluates the Program Learning Outcomes through assessment of the following curricular areas that require the student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles to their professional development.

-- First Year Learning Portfolio: in the first year of graduate study, students maintain an electronic portfolio of clinical observation and reflection papers, first year annotated open reading assignment, family interview paper, service learning activities, extra-curricular education opportunities, etc. Each Portfolio is reviewed with application of a rubric that documents first year progress toward Learning Objectives.
+- First Year Learning Portfolio: in the first year of graduate study, students maintain an electronic portfolio of clinical observation and reflection papers, first year annotated open reading assignment, family interview paper, service-learning activities, education outreach, etc. Each Portfolio is reviewed with application of a rubric that documents first year progress toward the Learning Outcomes.

 Applicants for the Master of Science in Genetic Counseling Program must have earned a baccalaureate degree at an accredited institution.
 Prerequisite course work includes: one year of general biology, one year of general chemistry, one semester of biochemistry, one semester of genetics, and one semester of statistics.
-Scores from the general aptitude test of the GRE are required.
-Subtest scores are invited but optional.
 Supporting material must include: undergraduate transcripts, three letters of recommendation, and a statement reflecting the student’s interest and experience in the field.
 A personal interview with the admissions committee is required.

-The application deadline is January 1.
-Extensive information for applicants is on the School of Medicine Web page, http://geneticcounseling.med.sc.edu.
+The application deadline is December 1.
+Extensive information for applicants is on the School of Medicine Web page.

-This is a two-year program that includes course work, clinical rotations, and a research-based thesis.
+This is a two-year program that includes course work, clinical fieldwork, and a research-based thesis.
 The program is one of several health professional degrees offered by the School of Medicine.
-The curriculum includes 56 credit hours.
-Of these, 42 hours are devoted to classroom study, the majority of which are designed specifically for the genetic counseling program.
+The curriculum includes 53 credit hours.
+Of these, 39 hours are devoted to classroom study, the majority of which are designed specifically for the genetic counseling program.
 Clinical rotations in regional genetic centers provide 8 credit hours, while 6 hours of credit are awarded for Master of Science thesis research.

 |HGEN 701||Introduction to Genetic Counseling||3|